 Difference between Scheduled and Non-Scheduled Banks

-These banks are relatively smaller than the scheduled banks and have a lesser influence, plus doing transactions with them can be risky because of their financial limitations.
+All the local area banks are called Non-Scheduled Banks.
+These banks are relatively smaller than the scheduled banks in India and thus have a lesser influence.
+Moreover, doing transactions with them can be risky because of their financial limitations.

 There are 11 Non-Scheduled State Cooperative Banks as approved by RBI.
 Additionally, 1500 Non-Scheduled Urban Co-operative Banks as mentioned by the RBI.

-Comparison of Schedules and Non-Scheduled Banks
+Comparison of Scheduled and Non-Scheduled Banks in India

-Scheduled Banks | Non- Scheduled Banks | |
+Criteria | Scheduled Banks | Non- Scheduled Banks |

-Meaning | It is a banking company with a paid-up capital of at least 5 lakhs or more | On the contrary, these banks do not imply with the RBI’s requirements and guidelines |
+Meaning | It is a banking company with a paid-up capital of at least 5 lakhs or more. | On the contrary, these banks do not imply with the RBI’s requirements and guidelines. |

-Second Schedule | Schedules banks are listed in the second schedule | These banks are not listed or mentioned in the second schedule |
+Second Schedule | Schedules banks are listed in the second schedule. | These banks are not listed or mentioned in the second schedule. |

-Cash Reserve Ratio (CRR) | By RBI | They have to maintain it themselves |
+Cash Reserve Ratio (CRR) | By RBI | They have to maintain it themselves. |

-Types | Private and public sector banks, commercial banks | State Co-operative banks and local banks |
+Types | Private and public sector banks, commercial banks | State Co-operative banks and local banks. |

-Borrowing | They can borrow from RBI | They can only borrow from RBI in case of an emergency situation |
+Borrowing | They can borrow from RBI. | They can only borrow from RBI in case of an emergency situation. |

-Risk | The risk with these banks is very little as they are financially stable and do not hurt customers’ rights. | Comparatively risky to do business with them |
+Risk | The risk with these banks is very little as they are financially stable and do not hurt customers’ rights. | Comparatively risky to do business with them. |

-Membership | Can apply for joining the clearinghouse | These banks are not eligible to apply for clearinghouse |
+Membership | Can apply for joining the clearinghouse. | These banks are not eligible to apply for clearinghouse. |

-Return | These banks need to file returns periodically | No clause for returns |
+Return | These banks need to file returns periodically. | No clause for returns. |

 Also Read: Savings Account vs Current Account